makayla-ma/Obesity_US/README.md

 ![Map of young adult obesity rates in 2013](https://github.com/makayla-ma/Obesity_US/blob/main/Visuals/2013.png "2013 Visual")
 ![Map of young adult obesity rates in 2023](https://github.com/makayla-ma/Obesity_US/blob/main/Visuals/2023.png "2023 Visual")

-**Note:** Obesity percentages for young adults in 2023 were not reported for Pennsylvania or Kentucky in 2023, so their data values have been excluded from the 2023 visual.
+**Note:** Obesity percentages for young adults were not reported for Pennsylvania or Kentucky in 2023, so their data values have been excluded from the 2023 visual.
 ## Contact
 - For questions about Python, please consult the web.
 - For questions or suggestions about this data repository, please contact the maintainer at [mzm@unc.edu](mzm@unc.edu).